The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 LEF files are abstract representations of hard macroblocks, such as OpenRAM macros.
-This files contains lightweight abstract representation of the cell.
+These files contain a lightweight abstract representation of the cell.
-LEF contains only metal layers and layers that can connect between cells (met1, via2, nwell, pwell, etc).
+LEF contains only metal layers and layers that can connect between cells (``met1``, ``via2``, ``nwell``, ``pwell``, etc).

-OpenLane configuration of LEF files are done using ``EXTRA_LEFS``.
+OpenLane configuration of LEF files is done using ``EXTRA_LEFS``.
-In this case absolute path is used, if the PDK location is different then path needs to be changed.
+In this case the absolute path is used, if the PDK location is different then the path needs to be changed.

-Next, configure GDS files of the hard macro.
+Next, configure the GDS files of the hard macro.
 OpenLane configuration of GDS is ``EXTRA_GDS_FILES``.

 .. warning::

-    It is users responsibility to make sure that GDS matches LEF files.
+    It is the user's responsibility to make sure that GDS matches LEF files.

 .. code-block:: json